 At Key Stage 4, students have a variety of opportunities to continue their musical studies.
-We offer Edexcel GCSE Music for those students who would like a more theoretical qualification.
-We also offer Level 2 Certificate in Performance and /or Technology which is a much more practical based course.
+We offer AQA GCSE Music which exposes students to the development of music throughout time.

 At Key Stage 5 we offer Edexcel A level Music and also Level 3 Subsidiary Diploma specialising in either Performance, Composition or Technology.
 Students taking A level are well placed to further their studies in a Music based degree course.
 Students studying for the Level 3 Diploma can study a huge variety of units to complete this qualification and specialise in their own musical interests, and can follow a further education course in a variety of music disciplines.